-- When freshly created, the socket may be unbound, with no address or port number.
+• When freshly created, the socket may be unbound, with no address or port number.
 In this state, the socket does not yet represent a genuine communication endpoint but is just a hollow shell that has the potential to become an endpoint once bound.
-In the POSIX and Winsock APIs, all sockets are created unbound and are then bound using a separate operation.
-In the Java API, you can create an unbound socket if you really want to (and then later bind it), but the normal constructors for the socket classes do the binding at the time the socket is created, saving a step. - A socket can be bound but neither connected nor listening for incoming connection attempts.
-For UDP, datagrams can be sent or received in this state.
-For stream sockets, this state is only used as a stepping stone to the connected or listening state.
-In the Java API, the transition to the connected or listening state is generally
+In the POSIX and Winsock APIs, all sockets are created unbound and are then bound

-Figure 9.4 This state diagram shows the life cycle of datagram sockets used for sending or receiving UDP datagrams.
+Figure 9.4: This state diagram shows the life cycle of datagram sockets used for sending or receiving UDP datagrams.
 In the Java API, the class java.net.DatagramSocket is used for this purpose, and binding happens automatically as part of the constructor.

-Figure 9.5 This state diagram shows the life cycle of client-side stream sockets used to initiate TCP connections.
+Figure 9.5: This state diagram shows the life cycle of client-side stream sockets used to initiate TCP connections.
 In the Java API, the class java.net.Socket is used for this purpose, and binding and connection ordinarily both happen automatically as part of the constructor.

-Figure 9.6 This state diagram shows the life cycle of server-side stream sockets used to accept TCP connections.
+Figure 9.6: This state diagram shows the life cycle of server-side stream sockets used to accept TCP connections.
 In the Java API, the class java.net.ServerSocket is used for this purpose, and the bind and listen operations ordinarily are performed automatically as part of the constructor.
 Each time the accept operation succeeds, a new connected socket is returned, which in the Java API is an instance of java.net.Socket.